dendronhq/dendron-site/vault/dendron.rfc.22-queries.md

 Pros:
 - Using a custom query language allows us to tailor it to Dendron.
 Users can write compact, efficient queries, and we can provide more immediate feedback.
 - Lisp-like syntax is similar to Roam queries, and will be familiar to lisp users.
-- The ability to inspect the hierarchy by placing trailing/preceding dots is easy to type.

 Cons:
 - Building a custom query language requires more work, compared to something like allowing users to write queries in javascript.
 - Lisp-like syntax may be confusing for users who are not familiar with lisp languages.
-- Trailing/preceding dots may be prone to typos, and easy to miss at a glance.

 ## Notes